Cautiously optimistic hoteliers indicate reliance on OTAs and emergence of Airbnb are concerns

 Singapore – March 2018 – A survey of 100 leading hospitality industry professionals from across the Asia-Pacific region has predicted a positive outlook for the regional hotel sector in 2018, with 61 percent of respondents forecasting 10 percent or more revenue growth in the year to come.

-The ‘APAC Hotel Market Trends’ research was organised by IDeaS Revenue Solutions, the leading provider of revenue management software and advisory services, and drew key insights from hotel owners, general managers, revenue managers and sales directors from across the region.
+The ‘APAC Hotel Market Trends’ research was organised by IDeaS Revenue Solutions, the leading provider of revenue management software and consulting services, and drew key insights from hotel owners, general managers, revenue managers and sales directors from across the region.

 According to research findings, the healthy outlook for the regional hotel sector would largely be driven by increased room sales (53 percent).
 However, hoteliers also expect sustained growth in revenues from food and beverage sales (24 percent) and meeting and event spaces (20 percent) in 2018, highlighting the growing diversity and focus across multiple hotel revenue streams.